CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Experiments

 \section{Experiments}

-We evaluated our proposed approach CDANs against the following baselines: (1) PCMCI+ which handles autocorrelation and dimensionality by utilizing MCI tests \citep{runge2020discovering}, (2) Fast Greedy Equivalence Search (FGES) \citep{FGES} which is an optimized and parallelized version of GES \citep{GES}, (3) Greedy Fast Causal Inference (GFCI) \citep{GFCI} which is a combination of FCI \citep{spirtes2000causation} and FGES \citep{FGES} algorithms, (4) Greedy Relations of Sparsest Permutation (GRaSP) \citep{GRaSP} which is a generalization and extension of GSP (Greedy Sparsest Permutation) algorithm, and (5) SVAR-GFCI (Structural Vector Autoregression with Greedy Fast Causal Inference) is an algorithm that combines the use of Structural Vector Autoregression (SVAR) and Greedy Fast Causal Inference (GFCI) to infer the causal structure of a system from time series data \citep{malinsky2018causal}.
-We utilize the \texttt{tetrad} package which is available at \url{https://github.com/cmu-phil/tetrad}.
-Besides all these approaches, CD-NOD is the only approach capable of detecting changing modules.
+We evaluated our proposed approach CDANs against the following baselines: (1) PCMCI+ \citep{runge2020discovering}, (2) Fast Greedy Equivalence Search (FGES) \citep{FGES} which is an optimized and parallelized version of GES \citep{GES}, (3) Greedy Fast Causal Inference (GFCI) \citep{GFCI} which is a combination of FCI \citep{spirtes2000causation} and FGES \citep{FGES} algorithms, (4) Greedy Relations of Sparsest Permutation (GRaSP) \citep{GRaSP} which is a generalization and extension of GSP (Greedy Sparsest Permutation) algorithm, and (5) SVAR-GFCI (Structural Vector Autoregression with Greedy Fast Causal Inference) is an algorithm that combines the use of Structural Vector Autoregression (SVAR) and Greedy Fast Causal Inference (GFCI) to infer the causal structure of a system from time series data \citep{malinsky2018causal}.
+We utilize the \texttt{tetrad} package for their implementations which is available at \url{https://github.com/cmu-phil/tetrad}.
+Apart from these approaches, CD-NOD is the only approach that can detect changing modules.
 However, it cannot identify lagged causal edges \citep{huang2020causal}.
-For a fair comparison, we compare the performance of CD-NOD with CDANs only on contemporaneous causal edges.
-The performance of all the approaches has been evaluated based on three metrics-- the false discovery rate (FDR), the true positive rate (TPR), and the structural hamming distance (SHD) \citep{norouzi2012hamming}.
+Hence, we compare the performance of CD-NOD with CDANs only on contemporaneous causal edges.
+The performance of all the approaches has been evaluated based on three evaluation metrics-- the true positive rate (TPR), the false discovery rate (FDR), and the structural hamming distance (SHD) \citep{norouzi2012hamming}.
+FDR and SHD are better when lower, whereas a higher TPR indicates better performance.
 Details about TPR, FDR, and SHD are given in Appendix \ref{app:theorem}.
+Code and datasets are available at \url{https://github.com/hferdous/CDANs}.